samuel-book/samuel-2/meetings_for_book/220518_proj_meeting.md

 SAMueL-1 summary paper (*Stroke*): https://www.ahajournals.org/doi/10.1161/STROKEAHA.121.038454

-# Qualitative research [IL, reporting on behalf of JF]
+## Qualitative research [IL, reporting on behalf of JF]

 See attached slides.

-Current priority is to plan the uqal work and the best way through ethics.
+Current priority is to plan the qual work and the best way through ethics.
 This will be a key job for the new SAMueL RF to work on (post-meeting note: Keira Pratt-Boydon joined us at the end of June).

-# PPI [LF]
+## PPI [LF]

 Leon currently establishing the PPI group.